Favero Assioma vs. Garmin Rally: Which Ones to Buy?

 Garmin Rally Lineup Explained

 But that’s not all.
-You can also buy conversion kits to make XC200 from the RS200 and vice versa (all combinations are possible).
+You can also buy conversion kits to make XC2x0 pedals from the RS2x0 pedals and vice versa (all combinations are possible).

 Additionally, Garmin sells upgrade kits to make dual-sided power meters from single-sided ones like Favero.